Palazuelos Variscite Cabochon Triangle media thumbnails

 Hardness 3.5–4.5 Mohs — closed bezel setting recommended

 Treatment Untreated.
-Green color from native iron traces in the phosphate
+Green color due to native iron traces in the phosphate

-Item Type Unique piece — hand-cut
+Item type Unique piece — hand-cut

 This specific piece